The promise of community-driven preprints in ecology and evolution

 Authors

 Daniel W.A.
-Noble, Zoe A. Xirocostas, Nicholas C. Wu , April Robin Martinig , Rafaela A. Almeida, Kevin R Bairos-Novak, Heikel Balti, Michael Grant Bertram, Louis Bliard , Jack A. Brand, Ilha Byrne, Ying-Chi Chan, Dena J. Clink, Quentin Corbel, Ricardo A. Correia, Jordann Crawford-Ash, Antica Culina, Elvira D'Bastiani, Gideon Deme Gywa, Melina de Souza Leite , Félicie Dhellemmes, Shreya Dimri, Szymon Marian Drobniak, Alexander D. Elsy, Susan E. Everingham, Samuel J. L. Gascoigne, Matthew Grainger, Gavin C. Hossack, Knut Anders Hovstad, Ed R. Ivimey-Cook, Matt Lloyd Jones, Ineta Kačergytė, Georg Küstner, Dalton C Leibold, Magdalena M. Mair , Jake Mitchell Martin , Ayumi Mizuno , Ian R. Moodie, David Moreau, Rose E O'Dea, James A. Orr, Matthieu Paquet , Rabindra Parajuli, Joel L Pick, Patrice Pottier , Marija Purgar , Pablo Recio, Dominique G. Roche, Raphaël Royauté, Saeed Shafiei Sabet , Julio M. G. Segovia, Inês Silva, Alfredo Sánchez-Tójar, Bruno E. Soares, Birgit Szabo, Elina Takola, Eli Thoré, Bishnu Timilsina, Natalie E. van Dis, Wilco C.E.P.
+Noble, Zoe A. Xirocostas, Nicholas C. Wu , April Robin Martinig , Rafaela A. Almeida, Kevin R Bairos-Novak, Heikel Balti, Michael Grant Bertram, Louis Bliard , Jack A. Brand, Ilha Byrne, Ying-Chi Chan, Dena J. Clink, Quentin Corbel, Ricardo A. Correia, Jordann Crawford-Ash, Antica Culina, Elvira D'Bastiani, Gideon Deme Gywa, Melina de Souza Leite , Félicie Dhellemmes, Shreya Dimri, Szymon Marian Drobniak, Alexander D. Elsy, Susan E. Everingham, Samuel J. L. Gascoigne, Matthew Grainger, Gavin C. Hossack, Knut Anders Hovstad, Ed R. Ivimey-Cook, Matt Lloyd Jones, Ineta Kačergytė, Georg Küstner, Dalton C Leibold, Magdalena M. Mair , Jake Mitchell Martin , Ayumi Mizuno , Ian R. Moodie, David Moreau, Rose E O'Dea, James A. Orr , Matthieu Paquet , Rabindra Parajuli, Joel L Pick, Patrice Pottier , Marija Purgar , Pablo Recio, Dominique G. Roche, Raphaël Royauté, Saeed Shafiei Sabet , Julio M. G. Segovia, Inês Silva, Alfredo Sánchez-Tójar, Bruno E. Soares, Birgit Szabo, Elina Takola, Eli Thoré, Bishnu Timilsina, Natalie E. van Dis, Wilco C.E.P.
 Verberk, Stefan J.G.
 Vriend , Kristoffer H Wild, Coralie Williams, Yefeng Yang, Shinichi Nakagawa, Malgorzata Lagisz

 Abstract

 Publishing preprints is quickly becoming commonplace in ecology and evolutionary biology.
 Preprints can facilitate the rapid sharing of scientific knowledge establishing precedence and enabling feedback from the research community before peer review.
 Yet, significant barriers to preprint use exist including language barriers, a lack of understanding about the benefits of preprints and a lack of diversity in the types of research outputs accepted (e.g., reports).
 Community driven preprint initiatives can allow a research community to come together to break down these barriers to improve equity and coverage of global knowledge.
-Here, we explore the first preprints uploaded to EcoEvoRxiv, a community-driven preprint server for ecologists and evolutionary biologists, to characterise preprint practices in ecology, evolution and conservation.
-Our perspective piece highlights some of the unique initiatives that EcoEvoRxiv has taken to break down barriers to scientific publishing by exploring the composition of articles, how gender and career stage influence preprint use, whether preprints are associated with greater open science principles (e.g., code and data sharing), and tracking preprint publication outcomes.
+Here, we explore the first preprints uploaded to EcoEvoRxiv (n = 1216), a community-driven preprint server for ecologists and evolutionary biologists, to characterise preprint practices in ecology, evolution and conservation.
+Our perspective piece highlights some of the unique initiatives that EcoEvoRxiv has taken to break down barriers to scientific publishing by exploring the composition of articles, how gender and career stage influence preprint use, whether preprints are associated with greater open science practices (e.g., code and data sharing), and tracking preprint publication outcomes.
 Our analysis identifies areas that we still need to improve upon but highlight how community-driven initiatives, such as EcoEvoRxiv, can play a crucial role in shaping publishing practices in biology.

 DOI